MonologistGames/KinematicRigidbodyCC/README.md

 ```

 ### (Additional) 5.
 Configure the Dynamic Platform
-If you want to make a dynamic platform, you can add a Rigidbody component to the platform and make sure _isKinematic_ unchecked.
+If you want to make a dynamic platform, you can add a Rigidbody component to the platform and make sure _isKinematic_ checked.
 Then you can add a KRCC component to the platform and configure it as a dynamic platform.

 There is only one option which is _Is Sync Up Axis_.
 If you uncheck it, the platform will always keep the up axis of the character unchanged,